 So what do you do?

-You go to the big G: Google, and search keywords like “Chinese restaurant” and Google treats your eyes with a map of your vicinity and the names of the restaurants (local businesses) with reviews, address and contact details etc. This is one example of what is SEO.
+Yes: You go to the big G: Google, and search keywords like “Chinese restaurant” and Google treats your eyes with a map of your vicinity and the names of the restaurants (local businesses) with reviews, address and contact details etc. This is one example of what is SEO.

-This is not enough.
+However, this is not enough.
 This defines a small part of a big SEO puzzle; this is called Local SEO.
 But SEO is not just local, it is global.

 Consider yourself a student who is looking for a lucrative full bright scholarship; the keyword that you use to find a scholarship, shall look like this “Fulbright scholarship SUBJECT 2019” and Google will line up a number of universities offering scholarships and websites that offer a great deal of information or help about the scholarship.